cageq/knet/README.md

 ## Tcp Server

-Create a tcp server , you need define a tcp session inherited  to TcpConnection class, with the session type , you can create the listener. start it with the port. now you get a discard tcp server.
+Create a tcp server , you need define a tcp session inherited  to TcpConnection class, with the session type , you can create the listener.
+Start it with the port. now you get a discard tcp server.

 ```cpp